Welcome to peterboyd.com

 Kinnoull Hill and the River Tay, near Perth, Scotland c.
 1830 - where the wild Rosa spinosissima was collected by Robert Brown that gave rise to double-flowered, coloured Scots Roses c.
 1790-1800 and near which generations of Peter Boyd's ancestors were born, lived and worked (some as salmon fishers)

 This site is intended to provide access to web versions of popular articles and academic papers written by Peter Boyd over a number of years.

 The subjects have included Charles Darwin, GIS (Geographical Information Systems), museums, Pteridomania (the Victorian Fern Craze), Scots Roses, lifelong-learning, heritage websites, garden history, geology, micropalaeontology, palaeoecology, environmental archaeology, ceramics, Victorian decorative arts and local history.

-The places have included Shrewsbury, Shropshire, Devon, the Inner Hebrides, Essex, the City of London and rose gardens in France, Germany, Denmark, Slovenia, Sweden, Canada and California.
+The places have included Shrewsbury, Shropshire, Devon, the Inner Hebrides, Essex, the City of London and rose gardens in France, Germany, Denmark, Slovenia, Sweden, Canada, California, Japan, Australia and New Zealand.

 Colour versions of the original illustrations and, in some cases, additional ones may be added to complement the published version.
 Some items may be 'published' here for the first time.

 However, the main idea is to provide web versions of items that have already been through some form of 'peer review' through traditional publication.
 You may therefore have some confidence in the reliability of the information provided.